top of page

 After digesting a good number of books, and after reviewing other general information from a variety of sources, many of which contained older information only recently declassified and released, I came to what seemed to me the inescapable conclusion that Kennedy’s death had been the result of a conspiracy.

 Of greatest importance as I came to this realization was information made available because of the work of the Assassination Records Review Board.
 The ARRB was created in the wake of public indignation after Stone’s film made it clear the government still possessed mountains of classified materials pertinent to the case which it was withholding.
 Over the 20 or so years from about 1995 to 2015, thousands of pages of classified information were declassified and made available to the public.
-As a result, we know so much more now about the government’s relationship with Lee Harvey Oswald prior to the assassination, its actions following the crime, and its conduct with regard to the case ever since.
+As a result, we know so much more now about the government’s relationship with Lee Harvey Oswald prior to the assassination, its actions before and following the crime, and its conduct with regard to the case ever since.
 Most important for my own thinking was the revelation of the existence of Operation Northwoods, which I discuss later and which, I think, is critical to understanding what occurred in Dallas.

 Over the next decade, I continued to read, to think and to play out various scenarios over and over in my mind.
 What follows is my best explanation for what actually happened, how it happened, and why.